 Either or, Daukas should have his hands full come fight night, as both men look for the finish early and often.

 - The official UFC debuts of Collin Anglin and Melsik Baghdasaryan

 After earning a contract on Dana White’s Contender Series, Melsik Baghdasaryan will finally make his UFC debut as one of the newest members of the featherweight division.
 He punched his ticket to the big show by winning a one-sided unanimous decision against Dennis Buzukja in September 2020.
 The victory extended his current win streak to five-straight, as he has not tasted defeat since a kickboxing loss to Yuta Kubo in March 2018.
-With online casino real money, he has been backed as favourite for a straight at the UFC Vegas 33.
+He has been backed as favourite for a straight at the UFC Vegas 33.